zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 # Do-Do

-<p align="justify">Improvement of the documentation.</p>
+<p align="justify">Improvement of this documentation.</p>

 <p align="justify">The open issue that I did not found a way to unload
 a loaded model makes much more test runs necessary.</p>

-<p align="justify">The algorithm I found works well for the moment.
+<p align="justify">The algorithm I found for Image To Prompt using Moondream
-Some approaches I tried before not.
-This has to be tested if this approach works all the time.</p>
+works well for the moment.
+Some other approaches I tried before not.
+It has to be tested if the current approach works well under different conditions all the time.</p>

+# Conclusion

+<p align="justify">I am on the way to finishing the work on this node.
+The
+node does what the node should be.
+For my work the node in the current state is sufficient.</p>

+# Remark

+<p align="justify">If one needs an improvment of this node, feel free to make
+a donation.
+Tell me what you need.
+I will take a look if it is possible. </p>

 # References